 If you want to pursue a career in social work, politics, the police force, nursing, teaching, the media, law, research, medicine, marketing, advertising or PR, then studying Sociology at A Level is a great first step.

-The course prepares you for the Cambridge (CIE) Syllabus 9699.
+Our A Level Sociology course prepares you for the Cambridge AS and A Level syllabus 9699.

-To complete the full A Level, in addition to the AS papers above, students will take the following paper: Paper 3: Social Inequality and Opportunity – 50% of the full A Level (3 hours)
+To complete the full A Level, in addition to the two AS papers above, you will take the following two papers:

 There are Cambridge exam centres in the UK and in over 150 countries.
 We can provide details of the most convenient.